aljrico/harrypotter/readme.md

-Here the scale from all the houses is used for cloropleth maps of U.S. unemployment:
+Using the same function and changing the value of the *house* argument, you can see how these scales can be used for these cloropleth maps of U.S. unemployment:

 <img src="readme_raw_files/figure-markdown_github/ggplot2-1.png" width="672" />